dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 This is just a basic outline, of course, the game structure will vary based on how you decide to use the dice and AI.
 During the game the “Dungeon Master"/"Space Wizard" will consult with BARD, ChatGTP, YOU, and make up general excuses to use the dice.

 ---
-# The stages / challenges to overcome as a team: 2xD6 are roll at each stage to help determine the narrative.
+# The stages / challenges to overcome as a team: 2xD6 are rolled at each stage to help determine the narrative.
 Each player takes it in turn.
 >
-> Resource gathering on Earth: The colonists build a road across a “Catan” style Earth collecting resources needed to build a space vehicle.
+> Resource gathering on Earth: The colonists built a road across a “Catan” style Earth collecting resources needed to build a space vehicle.
 >
-> Launch: The colonists would launch from Earth in a specially-designed spacecraft.
+> Launch: The colonists would launch from Earth in a specially designed spacecraft.
 The launch would be a critical moment, as any problems could be catastrophic.
 >
 > Travel to the Moon: The journey to the Moon would take about three days.
 The colonists would spend their time in cryosleep to conserve resources.
 >